iwag/java-jersey-restful-server-client-sample/README.md

     }
 ```

-Now we can get by this path "localhost:8080/task/0" and set 0 at argument id.
+Now we can get id by url like "localhost:8080/task/0" and 0 is set at argument id.

 <a name="jaxb_tip"></a>
 ## JAXB tip

 Sometimes field names in Java is not appropriate for JSON convention such as mixup between snake_case and camelCase.
-Use XmlElement annotation to change field name.
+At that time, use XmlElement annotation to change field name as JSON field.

 ```Task.java
     @XmlElement(name = "until_date")